 Denvir, P. & Brewer, J. (2015).
 “How dare you question what I use to treat this patient?”: Student pharmacists’ reflections on the challenges of communicating recommendations to physicians in interdisciplinary healthcare settings.
 Health Communication, 30, 504-512.

 Denvir, P. (2015).
 Healthcare team meetings.
-To appear in Tracy, K., Ilie, C. & Sandel, T. (eds.)
+In Tracy, K., Ilie, C. & Sandel, T. (eds.)
 The International Encyclopedia of Language and Social Interaction.
 Boston: John Wiley & Sons.

 Wingard, L. & Denvir, P. (2015).
 Dilemmas in interaction.
-To appear in Tracy, K., Ilie, C. & Sandel, T. (eds.)
+In Tracy, K., Ilie, C. & Sandel, T. (eds.)
 The International Encyclopedia of Language and Social Interaction.
 Boston: John Wiley & Sons.

 Denvir, P. (2014).
 Saving face during routine lifestyle history taking: How patients report and remediate potentially problematic conduct.
 Communication and Medicine, 11, 263-274.